cjtaylor0/captain-toolbox/README.md

 Features
 --------
-The toolbox is useful for system identification, signal extraction, interpolation, backcasting, forecasting, data-based mechanistic modelling and control of a wide range of linear and non-linear stochastic systems.
+The CAPTAIN Toolbox is useful for system identification, signal extraction, interpolation, backcasting, forecasting, data-based mechanistic modelling and control of a wide range of linear and non-linear stochastic systems.
 It consists of three modules: TVPMOD for time variable parameter stochastic models, RIVSID for Transfer Function identification, and TDCONT for multivariable control system design.

 Installation
 ------------
-The attached installation file, captain.mltbx, includes m-files, p-code, data, documentation and Simulink models.
+The attached installation .mltbx file, includes m-files, p-code, data, documentation and Simulink models.
 Open from within MATLAB (i.e. Home>Open) to install.
-Alternatively, use the MATLAB Add-Ons interface to find and install the toolbox.
+Alternatively, use the MATLAB Add-Ons interface to install the toolbox.

 Authorship
 ----------